Hitchhiking with Guardian Angels

 …the only girl with a bad reputation I knew…

 That attracted me to her, the possibilities.
 But I had her pegged wrong, which just added to the story.

 Joyce repeatedly entered and exited my life over the next year.
 Maybe she was a disguised guardian angel, planted as an anchor, linking me to stability and recklessness in a single package.

-Under such deliberations are grand philosophies birthed… but not yet.
+Under such deliberations, grand philosophies arise… but not yet.

 In May, 1965, Joyce was, in fact, the only girl with a bad reputation I knew.
 But I still don’t know why I arranged for her to meet me before I hit the road.